 Attitude and behavioral segmentation is the basis for the consumer fact base-driven strategic model.
 In the twenty-first century, all consumers are not the same.
 Consumers seek out different products for different reasons or different needs.
 Certain segments of consumers are identified by their attitude and behavior.
 The most important issue with target segmenting is to be able to identify your heaviest users.
-The most important issue in consumer or target segmenting is to identify their major users and pay attention to consumers' needs and wants; those are more important issues then the corporations misunderstanding of what they feel should be important for the consumer.
-Just look at Heinz's introduction of "Green Ketchup" and how it went against what the consumers wanted.
+The most important issue in consumer or target segmenting is to identify your major users and pay attention to people's needs and wants; those are more important issues then the corporations misunderstanding of what they feel should be important for the consumer.
+We just have to look at Heinz's introduction of "Green Ketchup" and how it went against what the consumers wanted.
 Somebody at Heinz decided it was time for a change in the brand and it became an icon so customer knew what to expect when they went there.

 These days as competitive as business is, it is imperative that our marketing people take a global approach to market brand and business building initiatives.
-Today's marketers must be proactive and anticipating consumer demand and consumer needs.
-Business can no longer rest on their laurels and say what has happened in the past and what has worked in the past is sufficient and will see them through to the future.
-Business must be aggressive and give the consumer what the consumer needs to satisfy their wants and desires.
+Today's marketers must be pro-active and anticipating consumer demand and consumer needs.
+We no longer can rest on our laurels and say what has happened in the past and what has worked in the past is sufficient and will see us through to the future.
+We must be aggressive and give the consumer what the consumer needs to satisfy their wants and desires.